rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/415_preinstalled-runtime.md

 the **Use docker compose as default runtime** checkbox while adding the device.

 ## Creating the build
-To create the build, follow below steps.
+To create the build, follow the below steps.
 Skip the following steps if you have already created an *io-tutorials* build earlier.

 1. On the left navigation bar, click **Development>Builds**
 2. Click on **ADD NEW BUILD**
-3. In the Build Name box, enter a name for the build say `io-tutorials`
+3. In the Build Name box, enter a name for the build , for example, `io-tutorials`
-4. In the **Git repository** box, enter the url address :
+4. In the **Git repository** box, enter the URL address :
 `https://github.com/rapyuta/io_tutorials` and select Build Recipe as Catkin.
 5. Go to the next step and click on next, the build will be created.

 The build takes about two to five minutes to build the source code in the *io_tutorials* repository into a running docker container.
 You may analyze the corresponding
 [build logs](/3_how-tos/35_tooling_and_debugging/debugging-logs/#build-logs), which helps in debugging failed builds.
-Please proceed to creation of package once the build is Complete.
+Please proceed to the creation of the package once the build is complete.

 ## Creating the package